SOL (Source of Light) - Local Service Opportunities

 - Help tutor a child with their homework

-- Create meaningful friendships
+- Create meaningful relationships

-- Held on campus at the Sancta Alberta Chapel
+- Held on campus at the Sancta Alberta Chapel and D'Arcy Great Room

 See Romeoville Patch article: Bigs, Littles Get the Red Carpet Treatment